BND Hamburger Icon

 What is a running total?

-A running total, or cumulative sum, is a sequence of partial sums of any given data set.
-A running total is used to display a summary of data as it grows over time.
-This very common technique is used daily by students and professionals tasked with using Excel to compute and calculate an array of complex data and equations.
-Additionally, having a running total can save you from taking the time to record the sequence itself if it’s not vital to know the individual numbers being used.
+A running total is a sequence of partial sums of any given data set.
+A running total displays a summary of data as it grows over time.
+Students and professionals who use this widespread technique daily use Excel to compute and calculate an array of complex data and equations.
+Additionally, having a running total can save you from taking the time to record the sequence

 How to create a running total in Excel